artefactual/atom-docs/user-manual/access-content/browse.rst

    terms are displayed in the treeview.
 If a term has :term:`children <child record>`, a caret (triangle icon) will appear next to the term - click the caret to view lower-level child terms.
-For more information on using the treeview in AtoM, see: :ref:`context-menu-treeview`.
+For more information on using the treeview in AtoM, see:
+   :ref:`context-menu-treeview` and
+   :ref:`Terms treeview <context-menu-terms-treeview>`.

 A count of total terms is provided at the top of the browse page.
 Terms appearing in the first column of the browse page's table are hyperlinks - click on a term